 Regulation/Proposed Rulemaking

 The U.S. Department of Transportation's Federal Motor Carrier Safety Administration (FMCSA) regulates and oversees the trucking industry, including towing, with the goal of reducing crashes, injuries and fatalities involving trucks and buses.
 FMCSA is directly responsible for federal programs and policies that impact the industry including driver qualifications, hours of service (HOS), safety regulations, and requirements for inspection, repair, and maintenance programs for commercial vehicles.
-FMCSA regulations directly impact every towing company in the United States.
+Federal regulations directly impact every towing company in the United States.

 Want to support TRAA's efforts to protect the industry's interests on a federal level?
 We accept donations of any amount to the Lobbyist Support Fund.